AAKANKSHACHOUHAN/Multimodal-ER/README.md

 "Best Models" directory contains the files of the best models.
 More specifically, it contains files of the best models created using feature set and both classifiers (SVM, MLP).

-"Saved_Models" directory contains the saved model files of both classifiers (SVM and MLP), using the Custom feature set along with the Complete_Clean dataset.